 Matthew Prekupec, MD – Founder

 Dr. Prekupec is a board-certified Internist with a special interest in Addiction Medicine.
 He completed medical school at St. George’s University and residency in Internal Medicine at the University of Nevada – Las Vegas.
 He has published numerous peer-reviewed articles including “Misuse of Novel Synthetic Opioids: A Deadly New Trend“ which was cited in The President’s Commission on Combating Drug Addiction and the Opioid Crisis.
-He is an executive member of the Nevada Society of Addiction Medicine and a member of the VRARA Digital Health Committee.
-He was awarded the Ruth Fox Memorial Endowment Scholarship in 2017 and was recently admitted to the Bloomberg School of Public Health at Johns Hopkins University for part-time MPH studies.
-When not working on digital health applications, he spends time doing hospitalist medicine at the VA Medical Center of Southern Nevada and has received an award for outstanding resident teaching.
+He is an executive member of the Nevada Society of Addiction Medicine and a past member of the VRARA Digital Health Committee.
+He was awarded the Ruth Fox Memorial Endowment Scholarship in 2017 and is currently studying at the Bloomberg School of Public Health at Johns Hopkins University for part-time MPH.
+When not working on digital health applications, he spends time working as a hospitalist at the VA Medical Center of Southern Nevada and has received an award for outstanding resident teaching.